Wilooper/Lyrica/README.md

 - **I have made a lyrics translation and transliteration engine if you are inatrested then you can check it out on:- -https://automatic-engine-nc2j.onrender.com**

--It might be slow now because it uses ai to translate and transliterate we will soon implement the database to make it fast asap
+- It might be slow now because it uses ai to translate and transliterate we will soon implement the database to make it fast.
-ALSO if you like the project then star it
+- if you like the project then star it to motivate me **THANKS!**
-**THANKS!**
 ### Key Features
 - **Multi-Source Lyrics Retrieval**: Aggregates from 7 sources with prioritized sequencing.